 The elements in music all come together to give a song its soul, its emotion.

-One of the most important elements of music is definitely the human connection, this can best be described by the feeling you get when you listen to music.
+One of the most important elements of music is the human connection, this can best be described by the feeling you get when you listen to music.
 You are instantly transported to another realm.

-Whether you are a listener, a budding musician, or a professional, an excellent exercise in music appreciation is to listen to your favorite song or album and objectively observing how all these elements work in tandem.
+Whether you are a listener, a budding musician, or a professional, an excellent exercise in music appreciation is to listen to your favorite song or album and objectively observe how all these elements work in tandem.
 You will be able to see how it all comes together to create a masterpiece.
 So what are you waiting for, try it today!